 Ensuring manual accessibility work doesn’t override accessiBe’s

-As a policy, accessiBe honors manual accessibility work that is implemented and doesn’t override it because it takes into considerations that if you’ve expressly and explicitly implemented accessibility adjustments, you would want it to remain intact.
+As a policy, accessiBe honors manual accessibility work that is implemented and doesn’t override it because it takes into consideration that if you’ve expressly and explicitly implemented accessibility adjustments, you would want it to remain intact.

 Therefore, if you’ve implemented manual accessibility adjustments without a proper understanding of how web accessibility works, and your manual work is incorrect, it won’t always be overridden by accessiBe (it will override it in some cases, but mostly it won’t).